Cainor/Calendarinho/README.md

 The Mother of ALL Calendars.

 ## About
-A web application to easily manage large team of security consultants.
+A web application to easily manage large team of consultants.
 It has some functionalities that helps managements in the assignment and following up tasks.

 ## Installation Guide
 1. You must have Python 3 installed.